-We can tailor any of the topics below and work with you to create a training that is specific to your workplace needs.
+We can tailor any of the topics below and work with you to create a training that is specific to your workplace/ classroom needs.

 Understanding the meaning of ‘ethnicity’ and ‘race’.

-Through an anthropological perspective we will touch on topics of what is really meant by the term ‘race’ and ‘ethnicity’ and how we can have respectful conversations and ask questions that are culturally safe and aware when we meet people from a diverse range of backgrounds.
+Through an anthropological perspective we will touch on what is meant by the term ‘race’ and ‘ethnicity’ and how we can have respectful conversations and ask questions that are culturally safe and aware when we meet people from a diverse range of backgrounds.

 What does the term ‘Culturally and Linguistically Diverse’ mean?

-Here we unpack the various groups that fit under this umbrella term.
-We discuss the various experiences of people from refugee and asylum seeker backgrounds, international students, and migrants.
+Here we discuss the various experiences of people from refugee and asylum seeker backgrounds, international students, and migrants.
 We discuss what their experiences of migration may have been and what are the challenges and barriers they face here in Australia.

 Through a group conversation we delve deep into understanding different cultural values and norms.
 Understanding the differences between collectivist cultures vs individualistic cultures and how these vary in terms of seeking support and feeling connected to others.
-In this section we will learn about the importance of standing outside of our own usual perceptions to understand others and support people from CALD communities to feel safe.
+In this section we will learn about the importance of standing outside of our own usual perceptions.

 Through language we see the world differently, this depends on what our language teaches us to see.
 This has implications when we communicate with people who speak a language other than English.

-Here we unpack the process that people undergo in order to communicate with each other in a respectful, meaningful and culturally sensitive way, we will apply strategies for effective and respectful communication.
+Here we unpack the process that people undergo in order to communicate with each other in a respectful, meaningful and culturally sensitive ways, we will apply strategies for effective and respectful communication.

-We delve into understanding our own biases and discuss what it means when we talk about unconscious biases.
-This helps us to understand how we view the world around us and how we can shift our perceptions to be inclusive and act in a culturally safe way.
+Understanding our own biases, conscious and unconscious.
+This helps us to understand how we view the world around us and how we can shift our perceptions to be inclusive and act in a that respects others around us.

 Creating a culturally safe space

 Learn the strategies needed to address barriers and challenges that people may face when wanting to engage with your services.
-Here we discuss what are some of the key learnings from the session, how we can apply them to our work environment and what are some practical things we can do to make the environment culturally safe.
+Here we discuss what are some of the key learnings from the session, how we can apply them to our work environment and what are some practical things we can do to make the environment culturally safe for everyone.